Gentiana acaulis

 Gentiana acaulis, the stemless gentian, or trumpet gentian, is a species of flowering plant in the family Gentianaceae, native to central and southern Europe, from Spain east to the Balkans, growing especially in mountainous regions, such as the Alps and Pyrenees, at heights of 800–3000 m.

 Description

 It is a perennial plant, growing up to a height of 10 cm tall and forming a mat up to 50 cm wide.
 The leaves, which can be lanceolate, elliptical or obovate, are evergreen, 2–3.5 cm long, in a basal rosette, forming clumps.
 The trumpet-shaped terminal flowers are blue with olive-green spotted longitudinal throats.
 They grow on a very short peduncle, 3–6 cm long.
 The flower stem is often without leaves, or has 1 or 2 pairs of leaves.
 It likes full sun, is fully hardy and flowers in late spring and summer.

+The minute single crystals observed in its leaves are not true raphides.

 Horticulture

 This plant, like others of its genus, is valued in cultivation for the unusually pure intense blue of its blooms.
 It has gained the Royal Horticultural Society's Award of Garden Merit.